betaflight/betaflight/docs/development/Building in Eclipse.md

 GNU ARM Tools recommends that you don't add the toolchain to your path environment variable.
 This means you can install multiple versions of the toolchain without conflict.
 If you'll install only one version, it can make life easier when working outside Eclipse to add it to your path.

 Retain the default installation directories so that the GNU ARM Plugins can locate the toolchain.

+### Install OpenOCD

+You should install OpenOCD If you will be debugging on real hardware, such as the STM32F3DISCOVERY dev board.
+It is not required to simply build Cleanflight or run the tests.